 FISA and Euroforest have put together a Safety Guidance for Managers – Felling Dead Ash document which begins to outline the considerations and consequences of working with infected ash trees.
 It also discusses the use of specialist equipment and tools you should NOT be using when dealing with ash trees.

-To prepare you for working with infected, dying or dead ash trees we are going to run some ash die back sessions to provide you with the latest knowledge, principles and practices of dealing with ash trees.
-If this would be of interest to you and you’d like to be added to our waiting list, please complete the interest form below and we will contact you with full details in due course:
+To prepare you for working with infected, dying or dead ash trees we are going to run some ash dieback sessions to provide you with the latest knowledge, principles and practices of dealing with ash trees.
+If this would be of interest to you and you’d like to be added to our waiting list, please contact us.